 Most of the time, they don't need our help.
 But sometimes, a bath is necessary.
 Here's why:

 - If your cat gets into something harmful that you don't want her to lick off, like machine oil, pesticides, or cleaning products.

 - If your vet prescribes a medicated shampoo to treat a skin condition or rid your cat of fleas.

-- When you are showing your cats – a thorough bath a few days before the show is usually desirable.
+- If you're planning to show your cat.
+Show cats usually need a bath a few days before the event.

 How Often Should A Cat Be Bathed?

 Every cat is unique, and so is their comfort with baths.
 Don't rush into making bath times a frequent affair.
 Cats have natural skin oils that keep their fur smooth and shiny.
 Over-bathing can strip away these oils and make their coat dull and dry.